 Indiana – county-based taxes are due from both residents and workers within the county.
 Rate listings are provided for businesses to ensure that the appropriate tax is withheld and remitted.

 In this article, we have covered the two state payroll tax obligations employees and employers are required to pay: SUTA Taxes and State Income Tax.
-While this overview covers the requirements of these taxes as fully as possible, and is intended to help you understand basic state payroll tax requirements, we urge you to contact a payroll professional if you have additional questions.
+While this overview covers the requirements of these taxes as fully as possible, and is intended to help you understand basic state payroll tax requirements, Fingercheck is unable to advise on matters involving specific amounts or rules that were not mentioned in this article, and as such, we urge you to contact a payroll professional if you have additional questions.